arunvignesh15/Machine-Learning/Regression/README.md

 Regression models (both linear and non-linear) are used for predicting a real value, like Salary for example.
 If your independent variable is time, then we are going to forecasting the future values.

+The regression technique tells us what is the impact and what is the quantification of the impact when we have cause and effect relationship

 There are numerous Regression techniques and here we will understand and learn how to implement the following Machine Learning Techniques in much simple and efficient way.

 - Simple Linear Regression